wemrysi/quasar/README.md

 When two documents differ in structure, their differences are accumulated in a union.
 Basic frequency information is available for the union and more specific annotations are preserved as much as possible for the various members.

-The `arrayMaxLength`, `mapMaxSize`, `stringMaxLength` and `unionMaxSize` parameters allow for control over the amount of information contained in the returned schema by limiting the size of various structures in the result.
-Structures that exceed the various size thresholds are compressed using various heuristics depending on the structure involved.

 ## Data Formats

 Quasar produces and accepts data in two JSON-based formats or CSV (`text/csv`).
 Each JSON-based format can